Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-Parallel $z$-directed neutrons have been assumed throughout the development of the present paper.
+Parallel $z$-directed neutrons have been assumed throughout the development of this paper.
 However, all of the results readily carry over to the case of divergent illumination from a small neutron source, on account of the Fresnel scaling theorem \cite{Pogany1997,paganin2002,paganin2006}.
 Here, we simply replace the sample-to-detector propagation distance $\Delta$ by the scaled propagation distance $\Delta/M$, where $M$ is the geometric magnification associated with the point-projection geometry.
-Thus cone-beam tomographic reconstructions may be performed, in both mono-energetic \cite{GureyevAPL2006} and poly-energetic settings \cite{Myers2007}.
+Thus divergent-beam tomographic reconstructions may be performed, in both mono-energetic \cite{GureyevAPL2006} and poly-energetic settings \cite{Myers2007}.

-The assumption of a single material is less restrictive than it might seem, particularly in three spatial dimensions (i.e.~in a tomographic context), where many samples of interest may be {\em locally} described as composed of a single material.
-As shown by \citeauthor{SNRboost1}~\cite{SNRboost1,SNRboost2}, we can typically choose the parameter $\tau$ corresponding to a material of interest, which will only locally corrupt the tomographic reconstruction of features composed of other materials.
+We conjecture that the assumption of a single material may be somewhat less restrictive than it might seem, particularly in three spatial dimensions (i.e.,~in a neutron-tomography context), where many samples of interest may be {\em locally} described as composed of a single material.
+This suggestion, which would form an interesting avenue for further work, arises on account of previous x-ray studies.
+As shown by \citeauthor{SNRboost1}~\cite{SNRboost1,SNRboost2} for x rays, we can typically choose the parameter $\tau$ (see Eq.~(\ref{eq:tau})) corresponding to a material of interest, which will only locally corrupt the tomographic reconstruction of features composed of other materials.
 This locality arises from the fact that the real-space version of the phase-retrieval filter \cite{Ullher2015,Thompson2019}, which may be applied after rather than before tomographic reconstruction if the sample is weakly attenuating, has the same functional form as the manifestly-local Yukawa potential \cite{Yukawa1935}.
-Separate tomographic reconstructions may thus be performed for each material of interest, before splicing the resulting reconstructions together using the method of \citeauthor{SNRboost1} \cite{SNRboost1,SNRboost2}.
+Separate x-ray tomographic reconstructions may thus be performed for each material of interest, before splicing the resulting reconstructions together using the method of \citeauthor{SNRboost1} \cite{SNRboost1,SNRboost2}.
+This strategy has proved useful for x-ray tomography and it would be interesting to investigate to what extent, if any, this extension to non-homogeneous objects might be possible for neutron phase-contrast tomography.